psarkerbd/Python-Core-Topics/README.md

 # Geatting Started
-This repository belongs to the all core basic related topics about Python.
+This repository belongs to the all core related topics about Python.

 # Trying to solve problem
 Tried to solve some problems on URI Online Judge by Python.